About the Global Bioeconomy Summit

 The direct output and outcomes of the GBS are:

-- Communiqué with policy recommendations developed and agreed by the International Advisory Council on Global Bioeconomy (IAC)
+- Communiqué with policy recommendations developed and agreed by the International Advisory Council on Global Bioeconomy (IACGB)

 - Report on worldwide bioeconomy policy strategies